UEFA Champions League final: goalscorers by nationality

 To put that into perspective, the next highest are the eight goals registered by both German and Brazilian players, with seven players from each nation accounting for those 16 goals overall.

 Cristiano Ronaldo is responsible for four of Portugal's five UEFA Champions League final goals, whilst five Italians have combined for seven goals.
-It is also no surprise to see plenty of French representation with five Frenchman accounting for five goals in the UEFA Champions League final.
-As the likes of Ousmane Dembele and Marcus Thuram take to the field in the 2024-25 final for PSG and Inter respectively, those numbers are likely to increase.
+It is also no surprise to see plenty of French representation with seven Frenchman accounting for eight goals in the UEFA Champions League final, the same record as both Brazil and Germany.